How graphs and Neo4j can help insurance industry to combat fraud detection

 Social open data can play an important role in discovering these “hidden links” adding more value to our data.
 Gathering information from Facebook, Twitter, Foursquare and other social applications can provide us further relationships among our entities (friendships, geolocation data, etc) enriching our dataset.

 Following a trail looking for connections among entities is a very fast operation in Neo4j.
 This technology allow to ask sophisticated questions about the connections in our data.
 Thanks to its fast performance when walking the graph, Neo4j also enables real-time detection preventing frauds before they happen.

 Our model can evolve easily and become even more complex in the future integrating other internal or external sources.
 Regardless the complexity of our model the queries are clear, concise and fast.

-Graph queries and new rules can be added to the insurance company’s standard checks, at appropriate points in time, such as when the claim is filed, to flag suspected fraud rings in real time.
+insurance company can add graph queries and new rules to their standard checks.
+At appropriate points in time, such as when the claim is filed, they can use them to flag suspected fraud rings in real time.

 Modern fraud detection tools can improve by looking beyond individual data points to connection that link them.
 The best solution to do this is a native graph database like Neo4j.